 This same, seemingly blissful stretch of track was where the 2004 christmas tsunami hit Sri Lanka worst, and 1500 plus people died, on their way to Galle on the Matara Express train from Colombo to Matara which was hit by the wave.
 This was the largest single rail disaster in history.
 Repeated attempts to warn those on the train failed to reach them in time.
 The tracks, just 200 meters from the sea edge, were completely destroyed.

 The line has since been rebuilt, and later upgraded to allow for faster journey times.

 After just two hours, we arrived in Galle.
 Many trains terminate there, but there are some that run further along the coast to Unawatuna, Weligama, Mirisa and Matara.
 There the view from the train is arguably its most beautiful, over miles of sandy beaches, surf and palm trees.
 I stayed on the train until nearly the end of the line, which is much quieter too, with the majority of people getting off in Galle.

 For anyone travelling in Sri Lanka, if you take one train trip, take this one.
 The view alone is worth the journey.

-The Journey I didn’t Take
+The Train Journey in Sri Lanka that I didn’t Take